JensRestemeier/research-WLS-MVAxxx/README.md

 # Bluetooth Energy Monitor client
 This is the result of my investigations into the WLS-MVAxxx battery monitor devices.
-They have a Bluetooth interface, which is provided by a [CH9141K](https://www.wch-ic.com/products/CH9141.html) Bluetooth to serial bridge.
+They have a Bluetooth interface, which is provided by a [CH9141K](https://www.wch-ic.com/products/CH9141.html) BLE to serial bridge.

 ![Front view of module](img/Module.jpg)